jhkim-dev/jhkim-dev.github.io/about.md

 ## Education

-B.S. in Applied Mathematics from Hanyang University ERICA, Ansan, Korea in 2017
+B.S. in Applied Mathematics from Hanyang University ERICA in 2017